The VHEC's collections website provides tools for researchers to engage in multifaceted ways with the history of the Holocaust.

-All collections can be searched simultaneously or each collection can be searched separately for more in depth results.
+All collecting areas can be searched simultaneously or each collection can be searched separately for more in-depth results.
 More information about advanced searching

 allow you to navigate the VHEC’s archival fonds and collections.
 This page lists finding aids alphabetically by title and includes a summary of the scope and contents of a collection.
 Finding aids can be explored by clicking on a title to view the full archival record, which includes expandable hierarchical levels for the series, files or items contained within a fonds, as well as an option to download the finding aid as a PDF.

 are an introduction to a particular topic or theme.
 They list primary and secondary sources from the archives, library, museum and testimony collections as well as recommended resources from other organizations related to that theme or topic.
 They are not an exhaustive list of the VHEC's holdings.
 Further independent research is recommended and encouraged.
 Each research guide is available as a PDF.